 Interestingly, that huge drop was only 16.8 points.
 Using a points drop isn’t a helpful reference when the value of the Dow Jones is so much higher than the past.
 In 1980, the Dow as a whole was only worth around 850 points!
 The index is currently valued at around 25,000.
 As Dustin wrote about before, “the Dow just ain’t what it used to be.”
 Long-term, despite the headlines, the stock market continues its march.

 What about the performance of stocks for the year?
 Through this lens, the Dow Jones Industrial Average is actually positive for this year – just.
 So is the S&P 500, a popular measure of large-cap US stocks, gaining .
 US stocks as a whole are positive for the year, as the .
 Sure takes the sting out of one day’s news.

 With the widest lens of historical perspective, we also see a decline like this is actually typical.
 Par for the course.
 Over the last 38 years, the S&P 500 has had positive returns in 29 years (76%).
 However, we see an average decline within each year of 13.8%.
 If we go back to 1946, we see similar results.
 That kind of drop, historically, is typical within any given year, and doesn’t tell us much about how the year will end.

 It’s amazing what perspective can do when faced with one day’s dramatic event.
 Taking a step back gives us the opportunity to evaluate what’s really going on and not overreact.
 Where do stocks go from here?
 Impossible to say.
 Trying to predict where the stock market goes in the short-term is a fool’s errand.
 Should we rush to action?
 Despite the “chaos” you see, nope.
 Try to tune out the noise, keep a long-term perspective, and continue with the long-term investment plan you’ve had all along.

-Note: All returns data is as of writing, 10/11/2018.
-The data very likely may have changed as of the time you read this
+Note: All returns data are as of writing, 10/11/2018.
+The data may have changed as of the time you read this